 Follow this link to the “Advanced Insights” page for more details.

-Export a Project to PDF File
+Export a Project to PDF or JPG File

 Selecting Document Sections – Total Price Page (Customer and Site details, Description of Work, Total Price, Quote Validity and Payment Terms, Statement of Compliance) Component and Selected Additional Items Listing, Project Notes, Terms and Conditions, Acceptance Form.
 The default selection of document sections can be set in the Settings and Option tab of the Tools and Settings window.